goauthentik/authentik/website/integrations/services/aws/index.md

 ```

 -   Click _Save_.
 Navigate back to your SCIM provider, click _Edit_
--   Under _User Property Mappings_ select the default mapping and the mapping you've just created.
+-   Under _User Property Mappings_ select the default mapping and the mapping that you just created.
 -   Click _Update_

 -   Navigate to your application, click _Edit_.
--   Under _Backchannel providers_ add the SCIM provider you've created.
+-   Under _Backchannel providers_ add the SCIM provider that you created.
 -   Click _Update_

 The SCIM provider should sync automatically whenever you create/alter/remove anything.
 You can manually sync by going to your SCIM provider and click the _Run sync again_ button.
-Once it synced, you should see the users and groups in your AWS IAM center.
+Once the SCIM provider has synced, you should see the users and groups in your AWS IAM center.